garyyu/docs/Testnet1-troubleshooting.md

 ## Build error: can't compile crate `bitflags``
 Chech `rustc --version` and note that bitflags requires rust 1.21 or newer.
 Install via `rustup` and recommended you also remove any rust/cargo installed via your package manager.

-## Build error: rocksdb 0.8+ won't build
+## Build error: librocksdb-sys 5.7.1+ won't build
 You need more llvm and clang.
-On F25 just clang-devel; on apt-get you'll need llvm-dev libclang-dev clang.
+On Fedora 24/25, `dnf install llvm-devel clang-devel`; on apt-get you'll need llvm-dev libclang-dev clang.
 TODO: Any other linuxes tested?
 MacOS unknown.